Shop Subscribe

 The Wonders of a Multi-Sensory Environment

-The gentle hum of an illuminated water column, touch and sound wall panels, a soft lounge chair that vibrates with music.
+The gentle hum of an illuminated water column, touch and sound wall panels, and a soft lounge chair that vibrates with music.
 These are just some of the options available in a Multi-Sensory Room or Environment (MSE).
-Long popular in other parts of the world, MSE’s are now gaining ground in educational, rehab and residential settings in the USA and Canada.
+Long popular in other parts of the world, MSE’s are now gaining ground in educational, rehab, and residential settings in the USA and Canada.
 Rapidly expanding technology and interactive options continue to transform the experience for all users, including those with special needs.

 Bubble Tube